smitmartijn/networkinsight-cookbook/manuscript/ch-search-engine.md

 This can be done from the time indicator that is on the right of the search query, inside the web interface.
 It can also be done from inside the search query itself.

-{caption: "Search; time control in the web interface"}
+{caption: "Search; time control in the web interface", id: "fig-time-control"}
 ![](images/image94.png)

-As shown in [Figure 90]{.underline} above, it's easy to jump from the current time to some most used points, such as **Yesterday**, **Last 3 Days**, etc. You can also use the **At** option to jump to a very specific time, used for getting to know the exact configuration at that time.
+As shown in the [figure 90]{#fig-time-control} above, it's easy to jump from the current time to some most used points, such as **Yesterday**, **Last 3 Days**, etc. You can also use the **At** option to jump to a very specific time, used for getting to know the exact configuration at that time.
 Then there's the **Between** option, where you can specific a time range; mostly used for metrics to show graphs of a specific time period.

 You can also specify the time control inside a search query, by using the following syntax: